 Children start developing eating habits right away.
-From the time they get teeth and begin to eat solid foods, children already have a pattern to their mealtimes and are beginning to determine what foods they like and dislike.
+By the time they get teeth, children already have a pattern to their mealtimes and are beginning to determine what foods they like and dislike.
 This is why it’s so important to teach nutrition early!
-With the right teaching, children can learn how to choose healthy foods and determine what their body needs to feel good, making it easier to continue those healthy habits in adulthood.
+With the right education, children can learn to choose healthy foods and determine what their body needs to feel good, making it easier to continue those healthy habits in adulthood.

 Daborah Kayton Michals’ book Up, Down, Move Around: Nutrition and Motor Skills provides fun games that teach children how to make healthy choices.
 From songs to simple movement games, this book provides hours’ worth of activities that illustrate different kinds of foods and how they help a body grow healthy and happy.
 Check out these simple and fun activities to start teaching your kids about nutrition today!